stccenter/Covid-19SentimentAnalysis/README.md

-### **WIP**
+## **WIP**
+In local-machine testing phase.
+Test package conflicts between tensorflow and keras such to make sure package versions line up with one another.

 ### **Introduction**
 This git repository is created for Covid-19 Sentiment Analysis project.
 This project is implemented in these methods:
+1. Utilized a data pre-processing methodology to get rid of symbols and stopwords.
-1. Embeded sequential model to train the model to classify social media posts based on whether the posts are negative or positive in nature.
+2. Deployed a convolutional neural network (CNN) to train the model to classify social media posts based on categories ("medical research", "social events", "pandemic data", "administrative policy").
+3. Converted the model into plots to view accuracy of each epoch.

 ### **Software requirements**
 1. Python 3.7 or above